-Patients with symptomatic serious illness often have unmet needs.
-Palliative care is "Palliative care focuses on expert assessment and management of pain and other symptoms, assessment and support of caregiver needs, and coordination of care.
+People with serious illness often have a range of needs that may not be met by life-prolonging or curative care.
+"Palliative care focuses on expert assessment and management of [symptoms including] pain...assessment and support of caregiver needs, and coordination of care.
 Palliative care attends to the physical, functional, psychological, practical, and spiritual consequences of a serious illness.
 It is a person- and family-centered approach to care, providing people living with serious illness relief from the symptoms and stress of an illness."
-However, the structures, processes, and the definition of palliative care are lacking and poor reimbursement for palliative care services contributes to a lack of access.
-Palliative care has been associated with reduction in symptom burden, higher satisfaction with care, higher referrals to hospice, and lower days in a hospital.
+However, the structures, processes, and the definition of palliative care are lacking.
+Poor or lack of reimbursement for palliative care services alongside life-prolonging and/or curative care contributes to a lack of access.
+Palliative care has been associated with reduction in symptom burden, higher satisfaction with care, higher referrals to hospice, and fewer number of days in a hospital.
 For patients with cancer, early delivery of palliative care has been associated with increased quality of life.